ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 We know from the above discussion, that Paxos actually works very well if there is only one proposer, so 1 is the minimum we can work with.
 If we can tolerate `f` failures, then it is clear that our system should start with at least `f + 1` proposers.

-This is the degree to which Paxos tolerates crash faults.
+This is the degree to which Paxos can tolerate crash faults.

 ### Tolerating Omission Faults